bjackso/TechnicalAssignment/README.md

 # TechnicalAssignment
 External Libraries used:
--WebSocket
--HTTP
+1. WebSocket
+2. HTTP

 Run instructions:

--The solution was developed using Node.js
+1. The solution was developed using Node.js
--Before index.js please install the libraries using -node install websocket --save
+2. Before index.js please install the libraries using
+3. node install websocket --save
--node install http --save
+4. node install http --save

 To run the server command is:
--node index.js
+1. node index.js
--the client init.js file is modified
+2. the client init.js file is modified

 *game.js and index.js are the solution files